Get E-Book

 }

-That code writes process-level state.
-In a server, every request handler sees the same global storage object.
-Use it for tooling experiments or process-local metadata only when the startup contract explicitly enables it.
-User session data belongs in an application-owned store.
+That write stores process-level state.
+Every request handler in the same process sees the same global storage object.
+Use it only for tooling experiments or process-local metadata when startup explicitly enables it.
+User sessions belong in an application-owned store.

-const compressed = response.body
+const compressed = body.pipeThrough(new CompressionStream('gzip'));

 const channel = new BroadcastChannel('events');